 How Pregnancy Pillows Work

 If you’re used to sleeping on your back or front, then learning to sleep on your side can be a challenge.
 That’s where a pregnancy pillows come in.
-They are designed to support your body in a side-sleeping position and ease some of the more common ailments that can stop you getting to sleep.
+They are designed to support your body in a side-sleeping position and ease some of the more common ailments that can stop you from getting to sleep.

 Here are some of the things to look for when shopping for a maternity pillow:

 As your bump gets bigger, you may feel aches and pains as the ligaments in your stomach and back stretch to support your bump.
 Supporting your bump when you’re sleeping on your side can help relieve the strain on these ligaments and reduce much pregnancy-related discomfort.
-You can use a normal pillow, but you might find a good quality pregnancy pillow provides firmer cushioning and support.
+You can use a normal pillow, but you might find a good quality pregnancy pillow that provides firmer cushioning and support.

 Cushioning for your knees